Median-point approximation and its application for the study of fermionic systems: Cooper pair instability

 for any energy level $E$.
 In this case, any shift of $W$ is irrelevant,\cite{Timm}

 In Eq.\;(\ref{gap_Fermi}), $W_{\mathbf{k}}$ is a renormalized interaction, which accounts for screening.
-Namely, it is weakly repulsive for small momenta, but strongly repulsive for the values leading to nesting of the Fermi surface.
+Namely, for square a lattice close to half-filling, it is weakly repulsive for small momenta, but strongly repulsive for the values leading to nesting of the Fermi surface that leads to a $d$-wave gap solution.\cite{Cyrot, Scalapino_Loh_Hirsch_1986, Miyake_1986} If present, a flat band close to the Fermi surface has a twofold impact on the gap equation.
+Firstly, it decreases the denominator, reducing the kinetic energy cost of superconducting gap formation.\cite{Cao1, Cao2, GuohongLi, Pixley,Nunes_MoraisSmith} Secondly, it increases the anisotropy of the effective interaction,\cite{Makogon_2011,Pizarro,Goodwin} which is also favorable for the unconventional pairing, as suggested in Ref.\;[\onlinecite{Gonzalez}] and in Ref.\;[\onlinecite{Samajdar_Scheurer}], according to a weak-coupling approximation.
+The results presented here confirm that this twofold favorable impact persists beyond the weak-coupling approximation.